 The Italian Government has finally given the go ahead for an ambitious plan to save Venice from sinking into the Adriatic.

-The Italian Government has finally given the go ahead for an ambitious plan to save Venice from sinking into the Adriatic.
+Background: The Italian Government has finally given the go ahead for an ambitious plan to save Venice from sinking into the Adriatic.
 It is a task that is so important -- according to one United Nations official -- that it puts today's civilisation on trial.

 Meanwhile, a consortium of the giant rubber firm Pirelli, and Furlanis (an Italian construction firm), have been testing their revolutionary idea for controlling the flow of water into Venice's lagoon.